Homeland Movement (Croatia): 2024 Internal party elections

 After only 20 minutes of the Electoral Session, Mario Radić, together with Peternel and other supporters, left the hall after there was a disagreement about the voting method.
 Radić demanded a secret ballot and that people who support him also sit in the election commission, in order to prevent possible theft of votes.
 However, Penava, who had most of his people in the commission, proposed that the vote be public by a show of hands.
 As Penava's proposal passed, Radić and the people around him demonstratively left the session.
 There were 64 delegates left at the session, who then unanimously elected Ivan Penava as president and Stipo Mlinarić as deputy president of the party.

 At the end of the election process, several members of the party who supported Radić publicly stepped forward and announced their departure from the DP, including Stephen Nikola Bartulica, MEP and Željko Pervan, who posted a video on Facebook in which he cut his membership card.

 Political positions

 The DP is variously considered conservative, right-wing populist and nationalist.
 The party competed in the 2020 Croatian parliamentary election in a coalition with several other minor right-wing to far-right parties, including the Croatian Conservative Party, Croatian Growth and Bloc for Croatia.
 It is also a vocal opponent of We can! and the Independent Democratic Serb Party.

 The party is in favour of the European Union and the Schengen Area but was opposed to the euro.
 The party is also against abortion and same-sex marriage.
 During 2022, the party expressed support for Ukraine, but was opposed to allowing military training of the Armed Forces of Ukraine in Croatia.

+In December 2025, Homeland Movement's Youth started an on-line petition to "remove gay prides and antifa marches from the centers of Croatian cities."
+Their petition stated: “Since a radically left-wing petition aims to remove prayer groups from public squares in Croatian city centers, we believe the same should apply to all leftist and ‘human-rights’ gatherings, because the Republic of Croatia guarantees an equal level of rights to all its citizens.”